Humsey Hai Jahaan

-Hum Sey Hai Jahaan is a 2008 romance comedy Indian Bollywood film directed by Mashhoor Amrohi and produced by Tajdar Amrohi.
-It stars Mashhoor Amrohi, Vishakha Singh (in her Bollywood debut), Jackie Shroff in lead roles.
-The film was a box office failure.
+Hum Sey Hai Jahaan is a 2008 Indian Hindi-language romantic comedy film directed by Mashhoor Amrohi, who co-stars in the film alongside Vishakha Singh (in her Bollywood debut) and Jackie Shroff.
+The film was released to negative reviews and was a box office failure.

-Development
+Production

+The film was initially titled Hum Laakh Chhupayein Pyaar in 2006.
 Mashoor Kamal Amrohi, the grandson of filmmaker and writer Kamal Amrohi debuted as an actor, director and scriptwriter of the film while the shooting of the film took place at Singapore.
-Vishakha Singh chose as a female lead.